Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Figure 2

 Skin lesions and testing results for a kidney transplant receipient diagnosed with Rickettsia parkeri rickettsiosis, North Carolina, USA, 2023.
 A, B) Sparse maculopapular rash involving forearms.
 Lesions ranged from 0.2 to 3 cm in greatest dimension and were tender and erythematous.
-C) Histopathologic appearance of rash lesion demonstrating periscular collections of mixed inflammatory cell infiltrates in the mid-dermis comprising predominantly neutrophils and macrophages.
+C) Histopathologic appearance of rash lesion demonstrating perivascular collections of mixed inflammatory cell infiltrates in the mid-dermis comprising predominantly neutrophils and macrophages.
 Hematoxylin and eosin stain; original magnification ×50.
-D) Immunohistochemical detection of antigens of Rickettsia parkeri (red) in dermal inflammatory cell infiltrates.
+D) Immunohistochemical detection of antigens of R. parkeri (red) in dermal inflammatory cell infiltrates.
 Immunoalkaline phosphatase with naphthol-fast red and hematoxylin counterstain; original magnification ×100.

 Figure 2.
 Skin lesions and testing results for a kidney transplant receipient diagnosed with Rickettsia parkeririckettsiosis, North Carolina, USA, 2023.
 A, B) Sparse maculopapular rash involving forearms.
 Lesions ranged from...